B.A. Washington University, 1999

 Dr. Habel came to South via the University of Glasgow in Scotland, where he was Senior Lecturer in Politics.
 Prior to that, Dr. Habel was a professor at Southern Illinois University in Carbondale, Illinois.
 He received his PhD from the University of Illinois Urbana-Champaign.

-Currently, Dr. Habel is part of a global project studying Social Media and Political Participation (SMaPP), sponsored by New York University’s Global Institute of Advanced Study.
+Dr. Habel has part of a global project studying Social Media and Political Participation (SMaPP), sponsored by New York University’s Global Institute of Advanced Study, which has funded 6 workshops at NYU campus including New York, NY; Shanghai, China; Florence, Italy; and Abu Dhabi, UAE.
 His present work in public opinion explores support and opposition toward affirmative action policies in Brazil, with projects funded by the British Academy Newton Fund Advanced Fellowship, the British Council Newton Fund Researcher Links, the FAPDF (Funacao de Apio a Pesquisa do Distrito Federal), and a fellowship in Germany at the EUROLAB at GESIS.
-His teaching is informed by both U.S. Politics and Comparative Politics, including course offerings in public opinion, political communication, mass media and digital media, and campaigns and elections, and more.
+His teaching is informed by both U.S. Politics and Comparative Politics, including course offerings in public opinion; mass media, digital media, and social media; political communication; and U.S. politics.